glasskube/operator/docs/docs/03_crd-reference/gitlab/runner.md

 # GitLab Runner

-GitLab runners are necessary for the execution of CI/CD pipelines on GitLab.
+Runners on GitLab are execution agents that power continuous integration and continuous delivery (CI/CD) pipelines.
+They're responsible for running jobs, which are the individual steps or tasks within a pipeline.

 ## Spec